MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/performance/dbcc-memorystatus-monitor-memory-usage.md

 Other information in these tables is about shared memory:

-- SM Reserved: This value shows the VAS that is reserved by all clerks of this kind that are using the memory-mapped files API.
+- **SM Reserved**: This value shows the VAS that is reserved by all clerks of this kind that are using the memory-mapped files API.
 This API is also known as *shared memory*.
-- SM Committed: This value shows the VAS that is committed by all clerks of this kind that are using memory-mapped files API.
+- **SM Committed**: This value shows the VAS that is committed by all clerks of this kind that are using memory-mapped files API.

 As an alternative method, you can obtain summary information for each clerk type for all memory nodes by using the [sys.dm_os_memory_clerks](/sql/relational-databases/system-dynamic-management-views/sys-dm-os-memory-clerks-transact-sql) dynamic management view (DMV).
 To do this, run the following query: